2009/01/30

 If you take a longer timeframe, such as five to ten years, I am very optimistic that these problems will be behind us.
 A key reason for this is that innovation in every field—from software and materials science to genetics and energy generation—is moving forward at a pace that can bring real progress in solving big problems.
 These innovations will help improve the world and reinvigorate the world economy.

-important to identify growth catalysts to realized a company's intrinsic value.
+Seth Klarman stated in his book "Margin of Safety" that aside from sticking to value investing approach, it is also important to identify growth catalysts to realized a company's intrinsic value.
 Mr. Gates has offered a great starting point for investors who are seeking to invest in the next leading industry such as software, materials science, genetics and energy generation.
 Given the current market condition, there are plenty opportunities to find companies within these industries at a much attractive price based on fundamental valuations.

 2009/01/23